LeBron James NBA all-time scoring record tracker

 When is LeBron projected to set the all-time scoring record:

 LeBron is averaging 30.2 points per game this season, at that pace he would set the record on Feb.
-7 at home against the Oklahoma City Thunder.
+7 at home against the Oklahoma City Thunder, although that would be by one point, so Feb.
+9 against Milwaukee is certainly a possibility.

-Since he turned 38 (on Dec.
-30), LeBron has averaged 35.2 points per game, which would see the mark broken at home against the Thunder.

 News and notes on LeBron’s quest for the record: